Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Hodge theory and equivariant vanishing cycles

 \item (Thom--Sebastiani isomorphism): Let $f_j\colon X_j\rightarrow\mathbb{C}$ be regular functions, for $j=1,2$.
-Then there is a natural ismorphism of bifunctors
+Then there is a natural ismorphism of bifunctors $\MHM(X)\times\MHM(X)\rightarrow\MMHM(X)$:

-\item (Integral identity): Let $V_+\oplus V_-$ be a $\mathbb{C}^*$-equivariant vector bundle on the space $X$, given an $\mathbb{C}^*$-action, where the weights of the action on $V_+$ are all $1$, and the weights of the action on $V_-$ are all $-1$.
+\item (Integral identity): Let $V_+\oplus V_-$ be a $\mathbb{C}^*$-equivariant vector bundle on the space $X$, given a $\mathbb{C}^*$-action, where the weights of the action on $V_+$ are all $1$, and the weights of the action on $V_-$ are all $-1$.
 Let $f$ be a $\mathbb{C}^*$-invariant function.
-Below, for a vector bundle $V$ we write $T_{V}$ for the total space of $V$.
+Below, for a vector bundle $V'$ we denote the total space of $V'$ also by $V'$.
 Then the natural map

 is an isomorphism. \end{enumerate}